jorgemhtdev/FlexLayoutXF/README.md

 ## AlignItems

 It is a property that helps us align the elements of a view.

-## JustifyContent

-Define how the elements are organized on the main axis

 The AlignItems contains the following values for the properties:

 - Center
 - End
 - Start
 - **Stretch (By default)**

+## JustifyContent

+Define how the elements are organized on the main axis.
 The JustifyContent contains the following values for the properties:

 - **Start (By default)**
 - Center